George Metesky: New York Journal-American letters

 When a motorist injures a dog – he must report it – not so with an injured workman – he rates less than a dog – I tried to get my story to the press – I tried hundreds of others – I typed tens of thousands of words (about 800,000) – nobody cared – ... – I determined to make these dastardly acts known – I have had plenty of time to think – I decided on bombs.

-After police editing, the newspaper published his letter on January 15 and asked the bomber for "further details and dates" about his compensation case so that a new and fair hearing could be held.
+After police editing, the newspaper published his letter on January 15 and asked the bomber for "further details and dates" about his compensation case so that a new hearing could be held.

 Metesky's third letter was received by the newspaper on Saturday, January 19.
-The letter complained of lying unnoticed for hours on "cold concrete" after his injury without any first aid being rendered, then developing pneumonia and later tuberculosis.
-The letter added details about his lost compensation case and the "perjury" of his co-workers, and gave the date of his injury, September 5, 1931.
-The letter suggested that if he did not have a family that would be "branded" by his giving himself up, he might consider doing so to get his compensation case reopened.

-He thanked the Journal-American for publicizing his case and said "the bombings will never be resumed."
-This letter was published Tuesday, the day after Metesky was arrested.
+He complained of having laid unnoticed for hours on cold concrete after his injury without first aid, later leading to pneumonia and tuberculosis.
+The letter added details about his lost compensation case and the "perjury" of his coworkers, and provided the date of his injury, September 5, 1931.
+The letter suggested that he would have considered surrender to force the reopening of his compensation case if he did not have a family that would be "branded" by his identification.
+He thanked the Journal-American for publicizing his case and wrote that "the bombings will never be resumed".
+The letter was published Tuesday, the day after Metesky was arrested.